jpsm83/restaurant-pos-OLD/backlogErrors.md

 - INVENTORY MODEL BEEN FULLY UPDATE
 - inventory routes and logic have to be done from scratch
+- update the dynamicSystemCount from supplierGood in the inventory when a sale is done

 - for the future, everything name with "table" supose to be rename because we dont create tables, we creata "salesLocation" - ex ITable / model table / createTable